-The most beautiful viewpoints in Lisbon
+The best viewpoints in Lisbon

 Due to the fact that Lisbon is located on the hills, it is simply covered with viewpoints, which offer a beautiful view of the city and from different areas you can see the sights of the city, and it is easy to navigate the city without even looking at the map of Lisbon.